lukamiletic95/papers/Background.md

 This is where blockchain comes into picture.
 Blockchain drew attention in the past years, primarily due to its utilization within the Bitcoin transaction system [2].
 Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve confidentiality as well as irrefutability.

 Blockchain is, in its essence, nothing more than a linked list of blocks which contain particular data [3].
 Links are modeled using cryptographic hash functions.
 Since it is replicated on many devices within a distributed network, a consensus protocol must be defined, so that all the devices can unanimously decide what the next block will be.
-Blockchain is based on a *State machine replication approach*.
+Blockchain is based on a *State machine replication* approach.

 > State machine replication approach will be discussed later.